GoLoT/BSVC_Qt/README.md

 On April 29, 2015, BSVC was relicensed under the GNU Public License, version 2.1.

-On March, 2018, it was partially rewritten with Qt support and licensed under LGPL 2.1.
+On March, 2018, it was partially rewritten by Álvaro Muñoz with Qt support and licensed under LGPL 2.1.

 # Installing Qt